runar-labs/runar-swift/swift-node/task7.md

 ## Dependencies

-- **Rust FFI**: Must fix `ipeer_info` typo before Swift integration can work
+- **Rust FFI**: ✅ Complete with proper callbacks and typed events
-- **Swift FFI**: New architecture is complete and ready for use
+- **Swift FFI**: ✅ New architecture is complete and ready for use
 - **Swift Node**: Needs migration to new FFI architecture
 - **Tests**: Need comprehensive migration to new APIs

-The foundation is solid, but the critical CBOR issue must be resolved before service announcement can work properly.
-Once that's fixed, the remaining work is primarily integration and testing.
+The foundation is solid with the new FFI architecture working properly.
+The remaining work is primarily Swift Node integration and testing.